Assam: Japanese Encephalitis claims 85 lives in 2 months | Health

 Assam: Japanese Encephalitis claims 85 lives in 2 months

 At least 85 people have died of Japanese Encephalitis JE in Assam in the last two months, a bulletin by the health department said.
-Since July this year, as many as 390 people have succumbed to the infection, the bulletin said.JE is a viral brain infection that spreads through mosquito bites.
+Since July this year, as many as 390 cases of the infection have been detected, the bulletin said.JE is a viral brain infection that spreads through mosquito bites.

 - Country: